English ship Foresight (1650)

-Foresight was a 40-gun fourth-rate of the Commonwealth of England, after the Restoration of the monarchy in 1660 she was incorporated into the Navy of the Kingdom of England.
-During her time in the Commonwealth Navy she partook in the First Anglo-Dutch war being present in the battles of Dungeness, Kentish Knock, Portland, The Gabbard and Scheveningen.
+The Foresight was one of six fourth-rate frigates ordered in December 1649 and built for the Commonwealth of England under the 1650 Programme; the others were the Assistance, Pelican, Reserve, Advice and Centurion.
+After the Restoration of the monarchy in 1660 she was incorporated into the Navy of the Kingdom of England.
+During her time in the Commonwealth Navy she partook in the First Anglo-Dutch War being present in the battles of Dungeness, Kentish Knock, Portland, The Gabbard and Scheveningen.
 She was also present at the Battle of Santa Cruz and the bombardment of Porto Farina, In the Second Anglo-Dutch War she was involved in the Battle of Vagen and the St James Day Fight.
 During the Third Anglo-Dutch War she participated in the battles of Schooneveld and Texel.
 For the remainder of her career she was in the West Indies, the Mediterranean and North American waters.
 She was wrecked south of Cuba in July 1698.

 Foresight was the second named vessel since it was used for a 36-gun ship built in 1570 and sold in 1604.